 If you don’t like this person or if there’s even a low-grade awkwardness, it will show in the photographs.
 It always does.
 The camera doesn’t lie about tension.

-I have seen it happen.
-A couple who hired a brilliant photographer, but they never quite clicked with.
+It’s like one couple who hired a brilliant photographer, but they never quite clicked with them.
 The images were technically gorgeous.
 But the couple looked stiff in every portrait.
 Guarded.
 Like they were enduring a session, instead of living inside one of the best days of their lives.

 So before you book anyone, get on a call.
 Or better yet, meet in person.
 Notice how you feel afterward.
 Lighter, excited, at ease?
 Or vaguely drained?
 That feeling is speaking to you.

 An engagement photo session is the single best way to test this chemistry before committing.
 Most reputable photographers include one in their packages or offer it as an add-on.
-Do not skip it.
+Please do not skip this.
 90 minutes of walking around Huntington Gardens (in San Marino) or Santa Barbara’s waterfront will tell you more about how a photographer works than 10 hours of scrolling their website.

 Understand What You’re Actually Paying For

-Wedding photography in Southern California is not cheap.
-I’ll be direct about that.
+Wedding photography in Southern California is not cheap, to be honest.
 In the Los Angeles and Orange County market, a professional photographer with a strong portfolio and full-day coverage typically starts around $4,000 and can easily reach $8,000 or more.
 Luxury and highly sought-after photographers often begin at $10,000.

 That number can feel shocking.
 But consider what it actually represents.